Ordinary and almost ordinary Prym varieties: Non-ordinary Pryms of unramified double covers

-More generally, let $S$ be a component of $\M_g^f$.
-Then the locus of points of $\Pi^{-1}(S)$ representing unramified double covers for which the Prym $P_\pi$ is almost ordinary is non-empty with dimension $2g-4+f$ (codimension $1$ in $\Pi^{-1}(S)$). \end{theorem}
+More generally, let $S$ be a component of ${\mathcal M}_g^f$.
+Then the locus of points of $\Pi^{-1}(S)$ representing unramified double covers for which the Prym $P_\pi$ is almost ordinary is non-empty and codimension $1$ in $\Pi^{-1}(S)$ (dimension $2g-4+f$). \end{theorem}